syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Common/How-to-Suppress-KeyDown-Event.md

 documentation: ug
 ---

-# How to Suppress KeyDown Event in Windows Forms Gridcontrol
+# How to Suppress KeyDown Event in Windows Forms GridControl

 To suppress the TableControlCurrentCellKeyDown event, enable the SuppressKeyPress property in this event.
 To get the Keys data, override the ProcessCmdKey() method.